How-to: Subcutaneous injection

 Assemble the following supplies: Needle and syringe with medication or auto-injector pen, alcohol pads, gauze, puncture-resistant container to discard the used needles and syringe (typically a red, plastic “sharp’s container”), bandages

 Clean and inspect the injection site.
-Before injecting medication, inspect your skin to make sure there’s no bruising, burns, swelling, hardness, or irritation in the area.
-Alternate injection sites to prevent damage to an area with repeated injections.
+Before injecting medication, examine your skin to ensure no bruising, burns, swelling, hardness, or irritation in the area—alternate injection sites to prevent damage to an area with repeated injections.
 Then you should clean the skin with an alcohol swab.
 Let the alcohol dry thoroughly before doing the injection.

 Prepare the syringe with medication.
-Before withdrawing medication from a vial and injecting yourself or someone else, make sure you’re using the correct medication, at the correct dose, at the correct time, and in the right manner.
+Before withdrawing medication from a vial and injecting yourself or someone else, make sure you’re using the correct medicine, at the correct dose, at the proper time, and in the right manner.
 Use a new needle and syringe with every injection.